Frequently Asked Questions

 What is the uniform?

 Each section wears its own uniform, which includes the group scarf.
 You will get your badges and group scarf when you are invested, but each child should come with the basic uniform.
 See the Section pages for more details (including diagrams showing where to put the badges).
-There is also an official Scout Badge app available for iPhones and Android.

 Do I need to have a uniform for day one?